shaleen-wonder-ent/user-guides/E360_App_Modernize_V3.md

 - **Pro:** There are well-documented ways to achieve multi-tenancy at the AKS level with Namespace Isolation, Network Policies, resource quotas, and RBAC (see [AKS Multitenancy Guide](https://learn.microsoft.com/en-us/azure/aks/operator-best-practices-cluster-isolation)).
 Additionally, the team could bring their as-is architecture on Azure, make it SaaS-ready and add IaC to automate the deployment for any net-new customers — meaning each new client gets an automated fresh deployment via Infrastructure-as-Code.
 - **Con:** Kubernetes-level isolation is **not** application-level multi-tenancy.
 The E360 codebase itself must be modified to support per-tenant data partitioning, configuration, and access control — this development burden falls entirely on Contoso.

 > **Trade-off:** Both options require substantial multi-tenancy engineering at the application layer.
-Option 1 provides platform-level support (separate databases, workspaces, APIs for tenant management) that accelerates the work.
-Option 2 provides infrastructure-level isolation (namespaces, network policies) as a simpler starting point but leaves the harder application-level work to Contoso. **Practical implication: Option 2's per-client deployment model (IaC-automated) can serve as an interim multi-tenancy mechanism while true in-app multi-tenancy is developed iteratively.**
+However, Option 1 provides **platform-level** multi-tenancy primitives (separate workspaces, OneLake folder isolation, sensitivity labels, workspace-scoped RBAC, Fabric REST APIs for automation) that fundamentally accelerate the work.
+Option 2 provides only infrastructure-level isolation (namespaces, network policies) and leaves the entire application-level multi-tenancy burden on Contoso. **Recommendation: Option 1 is clearly superior for multi-tenancy.
+Fabric's workspace-per-tenant model directly addresses Contoso's stated concern about data segregation and privacy — each client's data is physically separated at the storage layer, not merely filtered by RBAC.
+This is the single strongest argument for Azure Native.**

 ---